 To benefit from their daily market swings, forex trading deals with buying or selling currency pairs.
-This activity is associated with scalping for the usual retail trader.
+For the regular retail trader, this activity is associated with scalping.

 But investors buy or sell a currency too.
 Macro-investors look at the economic discrepancies between two economies or even regions in the world.
 They buy or sell a currency and have a longer time horizon for their target.